ConnorSweeneyDev/TerminalMusicPlayer/README.md

 mp3 files from the selected folder as arguments to the program to put them at the top of the play queue.

 ## Known Issues
-- Title and artist get cut off if they are longer than 30 characters.
 - The screen can be made bigger (not smaller) before the song list starts scrolling, but after that any more resizing causes glitchy output.